no10ds/DEPRECATED-rapid-api/docs/architecture/adr/0006-dynamo-db-for-authorisation.md

-# 0005 - Self-Managed Authorisation
+# 0006 - Dynamo DB for authorisation

 Date: 2022-07-26